AkimoA/RedPill-2025/README.md

 # RedPill-2025

-A 3D OpenGL "Matrix" screensaver for macOS with modern compatibility fixes
+A 3D OpenGL "Matrix" screensaver for macOS